Toronto Summer Music Camp – Band & Orchestral Instruments

 Now entering its 28th year, the TDSB Band and Orchestra Summer Music Camp at Mono Cliffs offers a fantastic opportunity for students from all over Toronto to have a musical and camp experience that they’ll remember for a lifetime!

 The TDSB offers grade 5-9 instrumental music students the opportunity to attend a residential summer music camp held at Mono Cliffs Outdoor Education facility.
-There are three camp sessions:
+There are three camp sessions, listed on the right.

 - June 29 – July 7